Advayp/image-segmentation/README.md

 <img src="example_graph.png" alt="An example graph." width="500"/>

 To deduce the best value of `components`, look for the occurrence of any elbows.
-In the graph above, the elbows occur at `components` = 4 and `components` = 6.
+In the graph above, the elbows occur at `components` = 4 and at `components` = 6.